mbbx6spp/7languages7weeks/_posts/2011-07-17-erlang-where-next.md

 matching the QuickCheck API as possible too.
 Dr. Krab (creator of Erjang) is the maintainer of this project and while he an exceptional developer the project may lack momentum compared to PropEr's recent momentum in the open source property-based Erlang library space.
-But you should check it out when you can!
+But you should check it out to make your own judgement when choosing a property-based testing library for Erlang!

 ### Other